The Australasian Association for Theatre, Drama and Performance Studies has created a new award for Excellence in Editing.

 The nominators should provide a statement that consists of the following:

-- The name of the journal or special issue
+- The name of the journal, special issue, or edited collection;

-- The reason for the nomination (longevity of contribution, innovation in the field, impact)
+- The reason for the nomination that addresses longevity of contribution, innovation in the field, and impact;

-- For special issues: a brief statement about the importance of the issue
+- For special issues: a brief statement about the importance of the issue; and

 Nominees will be asked to provide:

-- For special issues: two copies of the special issue
+- For special issues: three copies of the special issue

-- For journal series: two copies of three separate issues
+- For journal series: three copies of three separate issues

-To be eligible, the editor must have been a member of ADSA in the year in which the journal or special issue was published, and in the year of award.
-In the case of jointly edited projects, at least one member should be a membersof ADSA in the year(s) stipulated (in this case, the prize money will be awarded to the member).
+To be eligible, the editor must have been a member of ADSA in the year in which the journal, special issue, or edited collection was published, and in the year of award.
+In the case of jointly edited projects, at least one member should be a member of ADSA in the year(s) stipulated (in this case, the prize money will be awarded to the member).
 Editors are not eligible to win the same prize consecutively.

-Nominations should be received by the deadline in the year in which the prize is to be awarded: no later than 31 March 2021.
-Please send all nomination to the prize convenor Dr Bernadette Cochrane: firstname.lastname@example.org
+Nominations should be received by the deadline in the year in which the prize is to be awarded.
+Please send all nominations to the prize convenor Dr Bernadette Cochrane: email@example.com

 About Joanne Tompkins